Maria Montessori: Further development and Montessori education today

 Montessori continued to develop her pedagogy and her model of human development as she expanded her work and extended it to older children.
 She saw human behavior as guided by universal, innate characteristics in human psychology which her son and collaborator Mario M. Montessori Sr. identified as "human tendencies" in 1957.
 In addition, she observed four distinct periods, or "planes", in human development, extending from birth to six years, from six to twelve, from twelve to eighteen, and from eighteen to twenty-four.
 She saw different characteristics, learning modes, and developmental imperatives active in each of these planes, and called for educational approaches specific to each period.
 Over the course of her lifetime, Montessori developed pedagogical methods and materials for the first two planes, from birth to age twelve, and wrote and lectured about the third and fourth planes.
-Maria created over 4,000 Montessori classrooms across the world and her books were translated into many different languages for the training of new educators.
+She created over 4,000 Montessori classrooms across the world and her books were translated into many different languages for the training of new educators.
 Her methods are installed in hundreds of public and private schools across the United States.